truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 iXsystems is pleased to release TrueNAS 24.10.1!
 This is a maintenance release and includes refinement and fixes for issues discovered after the 24.10.0 and 24.10.0.X releases.

-* Prevent incorrect translation of LDAP basedn to kerberos realm ([NAS-132192](https://ixsystems.atlassian.net/browse/NAS-132192)).
+* Prevent incorrect translation of LDAP Base DN to kerberos realm ([NAS-132192](https://ixsystems.atlassian.net/browse/NAS-132192)).
 * Increase the maximum permitted Samba (SMB) ACL size from 64 to 1024 entries ([NAS-132344](https://ixsystems.atlassian.net/browse/NAS-132344)).
-* Fixed bug: Applications service fails after upgrade if app requires GPU, seemingly due to missing Nvidia Drivers ([NAS-132070](https://ixsystems.atlassian.net/browse/NAS-132070) and [NAS-132131](https://ixsystems.atlassian.net/browse/NAS-132131)).
+* Prevent applications service failing after upgrade if an app requires an Nvidia GPU ([NAS-132070](https://ixsystems.atlassian.net/browse/NAS-132070) and [NAS-132131](https://ixsystems.atlassian.net/browse/NAS-132131)).
 * Cache installed Nvidia kernel modules on upgrades within the same release train (i.e. 24.10.0, 24.10.1, etc.) so they do not need to be reinstalled and compiled ([NAS-132359](https://ixsystems.atlassian.net/browse/NAS-132359)).
 * Allow limited administrative users to view and download logs of certain jobs, even if they did not initiate the job ([NAS-132031](https://ixsystems.atlassian.net/browse/NAS-132031)).
 * Ensure installed apps are shown correctly after system reset ([NAS-131913](https://ixsystems.atlassian.net/browse/NAS-131913)).